 I have also been very fortunate to visit the Middle East – Dubai, Abu Dhabi and Muskat – as the guest of a local production company promoting their shows abroad; and spent a glorious few days being pampered on the elite tropical island paradise of Pankor Laut as part of a junket to publicise the TV series, Survivor South Africa: Malaysia.

-After matriculating at Mansfield High School in Durban, and completing a year of compulsory military service in the South African Air Force, I started studying journalism at Durban’s Natal Technikon (now Durban University of Technology).
+After matriculating at Mansfield High School in Durban, and completing a year of then-compulsory military service in the South African Air Force, I started studying journalism at Durban’s Natal Technikon (now Durban University of Technology).
 I was fortunate to be employed by The Mercury halfway through the first of my three years of study, the newspaper going on to pay for the remainder of the course.

 I initially covered various news beats at The Mercury, while enjoying producing a weekly live-music column, Bandstand, which I initiated and which ran for more than a decade from the late 1970s.
 These were the days of local icons such as Ballyhoo, Copperfield, Bad Habit, Finch and Henson, Johnny Clegg, Lesley Rae Dowling, Juluka, Glam, The Blarney Brothers, Urban Creep, Bite, The Dead Babies, Altitude, David Kramer and The Blues Train.
 It was the heyday of The Rainbow in Pinetown, Slipper’s Boogie Palace, Father’s Moustache, The Barn, Club Med, El Castillian, Ruby Tuesday….